 Unique Stone Calcification and Efflorescence Removal Techniques: Soda Blasting

-At Texas Stone Sealers, we rely on a technique known as soda blasting (provided at an additional cost) to remove calcium and efflorescence deposits.
-Soda blasting has been used for years as a successful way to remove stubborn deposits, and has even been used to restore the Statute of Liberty.
+At Houston’s Texas Stone Sealers, soda blasting is an effective technique we use (provided at an additional cost) to remove calcium and efflorescence deposits.
+Soda blasting has been used for years as a successful way to remove stubborn deposits, and has even been used to restore the Statue of Liberty.
 If stone calcification is not removed, it can damage stone over time causing serious erosion and discoloration.

 The efflorescence and calcium removal process involves blasting sodium bicarbonate, using compressed air, at the surface.
 The technique is pH balanced, and gentle enough that it will not harm the stone or masonry.
 While the technique is ideal for stone, it can also be used on other suffering surfaces, including concrete driveways, patios, pavers, brickwork and home exteriors.